aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 ## What is Rome?

-[**Rome**](https://github.com/romefrontend/rome) is a CLI that unifies the JavaScript and Typescript development toolchain: bundling, compiling, documentation generation, formatting, linting, minification, testing, type checking, etc. It tries to be a "**one-in-all**" solution, being able to do all these tasks under one CLI.
+[**Rome**](https://github.com/romefrontend/rome) is a full toolchain (can be used via CLI, VSCode extension, and in the future via API for testing purposes) that unifies the JavaScript and Typescript development: bundling, compiling, documentation generation, formatting, linting, minification, testing, type checking, etc. It tries to be a "**one-in-all**" solution, being able to do all these tasks under one CLI.

 Perhaps you wonder if we can handle Webpack, Babel, Prettier, Jest, etc with this Rome CLI?
 The answer is **NO**...
 Rome implemented all these toolchain **from scratch**, without any dependency, using the same configuration file for everything.